imagej/imagej.github.io/pages/Coding_style.md

 contents of the file.
 To do this, click on `eclipse-preferences.epf` and then the *Raw* button.

-You can import them to your system using {% include bc content="File |
+You can import them to your system using {% include bc content='File |
-Import | Preferences" %} and selecting the `eclipse-preferences.epf`
+Import | Preferences' %}

-file.
-Then, in Eclipse preferences, navigate to {% include bc content="Java | Code Style | Clean Up" %} and select "ImageJ" for the active profile.
-You can then format your source code by right-clicking your source file(s) and choosing {% include bc content="Source | Clean Up" %} from the context menu.
-As of this writing, these rules are not automatically applied by CI, but we make an effort to apply them to the codebase occasionally by hand.
+`and selecting the eclipse-preferences.epf file.
+Then, in Eclipse preferences, navigate to`

+{% include bc content='Java | Code Style | Clean Up' %}

+`and select "ImageJ" for the active profile.
+You can then format your source code by right-clicking your source file(s) and choosing`

+{% include bc content='Source | Clean Up' %}

+`from the context menu.
+As of this writing, these rules are not automatically applied by CI, but we make an effort to apply them to the codebase occasionally by hand.`

 ## Ordering of code blocks